Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

                             This creates an debug.log file that contains all debug prints

-recipe_path: Is the path to the recipe directory which was created by running `bioconda-recipe-gen init`.
+recipe_path: Is the path to the recipe directory which was created by running `birg init`.

 Strategy: Here you must tell BiRG which building strategy to use, we currently supports three strategies cmake, python2 or python3.